Lighting up your backyard, driveway, or garden is one way to get a little more security or add interesting details to your property.

 - Must place light toward the south for it to work correctly

-- Solar panel leaves something to be desired
+- The solar panel leaves something to be desired

 7. LEPOWER Dusk to Dawn Light LED Security Lights Outdoor